 What does that look like?

-So, this is the 3rd pillar in the whole income picture.
+So, this is the 3rd pillar in the whole income picture when it comes to songwriting royalties.

 You might not be getting “hit songs” on the radio or even these big album cuts on superstar artists.
-But you might be getting some great “base hits” for your own artist project, or maybe you’re a writer/producer for other artists and achieving 1 Million streams, 10 Million streams, etc on those releases.
+But you might be scoring some points for your own artist project, or maybe you’re a writer/producer for other artists and achieving 1 Million streams, 10 Million streams, etc on those releases.
 And just maybe those releases also get some nice synch placements.

 Well strap my boots on and phone China (or insert ______ another country of your choosing).